fawazahmed0/quran-videos/README.md

-The uploaded videos will be available at [here](https://www.youtube.com/user/JavaDB9/playlists) and also the links will be available at [here](https://github.com/fawazahmed0/quran-videos/tree/main/uploaded).
+The uploaded videos are [here](https://www.youtube.com/user/JavaDB9/playlists) and also the links will be available at [here](https://github.com/fawazahmed0/quran-videos/tree/main/uploaded).

 ---
 #### References: